CoconutGoodie/monorepo-networker/README.md

 # 🧶 What is monorepo-networker?

-Consider a scenario where you are maintaining a codebase that follows a monorepo pattern and houses an IPC-like communication mechanism between ends/sides, much like [FiveM's scripting SDK](https://docs.fivem.net/docs/scripting-reference/) and [Figma's plugin API](https://www.figma.com/plugin-docs/).
-In such a situation, you may find yourself dealing with numerous boilerplate code just to ensure that you are sending the right data under the correct title.
-The primary aim of this library is to streamline this process by abstracting away the transport strategies between sides, thereby standardizing the process.
+Consider a scenario where you maintain a codebase following the monorepo pattern, with an IPC-esque communication mechanism between sides—similar to [FiveM's Scripting SDK](https://www.figma.com/plugin-docs/) or [Figma's Plugin API](https://docs.fivem.net/docs/scripting-reference/).
+In such cases, you may encounter excessive boilerplate code just to ensure that the correct data is sent under the appropriate title.
+This library aims to simplify that process by abstracting transport strategies between sides, thereby standardizing communication.

 # 🎁 Examples